AllenNeuralDynamics/parallax/docs/source/FAQ.rst

     - **Properly illuminated:** The reticle should be evenly lit without any harsh reflections or shadow regions.

-    - **Appropriate size:** The reticle should occupy a significant portion of the view, avoiding being too small or too large.
+    - **Appropriate size:** The reticle should occupy a significant portion of the view, without being too small or too large.

     - **Clear and unobstructed:** The reticle surface should be clean, free of debris, dirt, or any obstructions, including probes, that could interfere with detection.

-    - **Consistent background:** The background should be plain and consistent, without any patterns or irregularities that might affect detection.
+    - **Consistent background:** The reticle background should be plain and consistent, without any patterns or irregularities that might affect detection.
+We recommending sticking some white paper to the back of the reticle to provide a consistent background.

 .. _faq_r_1:

-- **Q. Reticle is not detected.
-What should I do?**
+- **What can I do if automated reticle detection is not working?**

-    Possible Reasons and Solutions:
+    Possible reasons and solutions:

     1. Brightness is too high or too low: